rklos/impmal-system-translation-pl/docs/custom-package.md

 ### Custom Scripts (`scripts/`)

-Quality of Life (QoL) scripts that enhance the user experience:
+Quality of Life (QoL) scripts that enhance user experience:
 - **Not required for basic functionality**: These scripts are optional enhancements
 - **User convenience**: Automate repetitive tasks or improve workflow
 - **Custom game mechanics**: Additional features not present in the core system